 One of the reasons we'd discussed making these kinds of constructs illegal would be to free them for new meanings.
 Given that people want more density, might we think of this as a new datatype... like a PATH! or a TUPLE!, that simply has no delimiter?

-Not every type would be able to participate in a pack.
-As with PATH! and TUPLE!, only the pack as a whole could have a decoration (SET-PACK!, GET-PACK!, SYM-PACK!).
+Not every type would be able to participate in a scrunch.
+As with PATH! and TUPLE!, only the scrunch as a whole could have a decoration (SET-SCRUNCH!, GET-SCRUNCH!, etc.).

 Also, while # is a legal "empty issue", it's also a modifier.
-So the #[a] probably shouldn't be a PACK!.
-Unless there's some way that would fit into a broader master plan, by virtue of what that pack would mean... e.g. if # = first pack would mean something was typically a datatype...
+So the #[a] probably shouldn't be a SCRUNCH!.
+Unless there's some way that would fit into a broader master plan, by virtue of what that scrunch would mean... e.g. if # = first scrunch would mean something was typically a datatype...

 Let's think about other things first.

 There's a bit of a problem in that we've been saying you could write (a)(b) and [a][b] and have it mean the same thing as (a) (b) and [a] [b].
 I use this frequently, because I do not like the spacing gap you get when braces follow each other.